XuZhen86/FloridaTechCourseList/docs/README.md

 ## Downloads
 Florida Tech Course List offers pre-compiled binary packages.
-* For Florida Tech users, please head to [releases](https://github.fit.edu/zxu2016/FloridaTechCourseList/releases) on [Florida Tech GitHub](https://github.fit.edu/).
+* For Florida Tech users, please head to [Latest Release](https://github.fit.edu/zxu2016/FloridaTechCourseList/releases/latest) on [Florida Tech GitHub](https://github.fit.edu/).
-* For all other users, please head to [releases](https://github.com/XuZhen86/FloridaTechCourseList/releases) on [Github](https://github.com/).
+* For all other users, please head to [Latest Release](https://github.com/XuZhen86/FloridaTechCourseList/releases/latest) on [Github](https://github.com/).

 ## How to Install
 Due to its nature, Florida Tech Course List requires some tackle before you can use it.
 But do not worry, you will be fine if you follow the guide!